quixio/quix-docs/docs/platform/ingest-data.md

 Low-frequency data from REST APIs can be [polled](#polling) from Quix using a library such as `requests`.

-Quix also provides the [streaming writer](../apis/streaming-writer-api/intro.md) and [streaming reader](../apis/streaming-reader-api/intro.md) APIs with both HTTP and websockets interfaces.
+Quix also provides the [streaming writer](../apis/streaming-writer-api/intro.md) and [streaming reader](../apis/streaming-reader-api/intro.md) APIs with both HTTP and WebSockets interfaces.
 If a continous connection is not required you can use the HTTP interface.
-Faster data from web servers, browser clients, and IoT devices can interface [using websockets](#websockets), where a continuous connection is required.
+Faster data from web servers, browser clients, and IoT devices can interface [using ebSockets](#websockets), where a continuous connection is required.